arcan1s/reportabug/README.md

 * `TAG_BODY` - default body of an issue.
 It may be used for both modules.
 * `TAG_TITLE` - default title of an issue.
 It may be used only for GitHub module.
 * `TAG_ASSIGNEE` - assign an issue to this account.
 It may be used only for GitHub module.
 This tag will work only if user has push access.
 If it will be empty, it will be ignored.
-* `TAG_LABELS` - set this labels to an issue.
+* `TAG_LABELS` - set these labels to an issue.
 Labels should be comma separated.
 It may be used only for GitHub module.
 This tag will work only if user has push access.
 If it will be empty, it will be ignored.
 * `TAG_MILESTONE` - set this milestone to an issue.
 It may be used only for GitHub module.
 This tag will work only if user has push access.
 If it will be empty, it will be ignored.

 ### Send issue over GitHub ###